deltaDNA/unity-sdk/README.md

 ### Android Integration

 We provide a Python script to help manage the 3rd party ad network dependencies.
 In `Assets\DeltaDNAAds\Editor\Android`, edit `config.json` to include the networks you wish to integrate.
 Then from the command line run `download.py`.
-This will download and copy the dependent AARs and Jar files into the `Assets\Plugins\Android` folder.
-Unity will pick these up when you build the APK.  *Note* the download script will not run properly, contact deltaDNA to get hold of the dependencies.
+This will download and copy the dependent AARs and Jar files into the `Assets\DeltaDNAAds\Plugins\Android` folder.
+Unity will pick these up when you build the APK.

+The SDK already pre-packages some dependencies for Google Play Services under `Assets\DeltaDNA\Plugins\Android` for push notifications (as well as SmartAds).
+If you would like to use your own version of Play Services, then you should remove the dependencies (ie play-services-base-7.8.0.aar, play-services-gcm-7.8.0.aar, etc) in order to avoid duplicate class definition errors during the build stage.
+Please note that we cannot guarantee other versions of Google Play Services than 7.8.0 to work correctly with our SDK.

+*Note* if the download script will not run properly, please contact deltaDNA to get a hold of the dependencies.

 ## License